metasophiea/SIMON_VHDL/README.md

 ### Type 3 – Crypto-Processor

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This design takes the concept of multi-staged encryption from the previous design, and distils it down into a single repeatable process.
+This design takes the concept of multi-staged encryption from the previous design, and distils it down into a single repeatable process.
 Instead of having a set of encryption and decryption modules for each stage; only one encryption and decryption module is implemented and are used repeatedly to perform encryption/decryption operations.
 This means that the finished implementation can take up a much smaller hardware footprint than previous designs.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Similar to the Register Transfer Level design, the provided key must be fully expanded before any encryption or decryption can begin; however this particular design contains a "modeAndMethods" subtype for encryption only, which does not need such complete key expansion time and thus only requires a fraction of the key expansion logic and registers.